eekyrus/TestDemo/README.md

 - Chrome v98 (probably works with other versions as well)

 Clone this repository using git or manually download zipped contents and extract them.
-Open terminal in projects directory and run 'gradlew test' command. ..or you can use your preferred IDE to edit and run tests.
+Open terminal in project's directory and run 'gradlew test' command. ..or you can use your preferred IDE to edit and run tests.
 There are 4 empty test methods in the project so terminal should print that all 4 tests have successfully passed.

 **TASKS**